Great Empires of North America, Part 2: Exodus to Arizona

 It wasn’t a king’s tomb, like the pyramids of Egypt.
 The people who built these earthworks did not surround them with fields of crops, or pens of livestock, or imposing royal palaces, as did the builders of so many other holy monuments.

 Instead, they stockpiled vast hoards of copper, slate, quartz and other exotic materials – often imported from hundreds of miles away.
-They used these materials to manufacture finely tooled knives, beads, stone effigies and animal figurines, which they sold to a network of trading partners throughout North America’s Gulf Coast region.
+They used these materials to manufacture finely tooled knives, beads, tiny human effigies and animal figurines, which they sold to a network of trading partners throughout North America’s Gulf Coast region.

 Their business flourished for more than a thousand years – until at last, around 700 BCE, they abandoned their great distribution center, never to return.